Ahlyab/Article/README.md

 # Article
-This is a demonstration for collaboration
+This is a demonstration for collaboration and we are currently working on it.